MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AboutCreatingAnImportFile.md

 1. Download the file with a decimal point as the delimiter.
 2. Open the file using Excel, which will translate decimal points to commas.
-3. Save it as a “Text (tab delimited)” file, which allows you to modify the document while maintaining commas.
+3. Save it as a â€œText (tab delimited)â€ file, which allows you to modify the document while maintaining commas.
 4. Rename the TXT file to TSV.
 5. Import the file as a TSV file.